This article was last updated on: January 2019

 Some accounts say the firefighters had no idea what they were fighting against, believing it was a “normal” fire.

-Other accounts say there knew very well what they were up to, and they even joked about (better than crying, I guess).
+Other accounts say they knew very well what they were up to, and they even joked about it (better than crying, I guess).

 In general, there were suspicions about the gravity of the matter, but the radiation amount they were against was being grossly underestimated.

-In part, that happened because of failures in the dosimeters, or unreliability of them, or simple because the instruments they had didn’t have a scale that could measure so much.
+In part, that happened because of failures in the dosimeters, or unreliability of them, or simply because the instruments they had didn’t have a scale that could measure so much.

 You can have a car with a speed meter that goes all the way to 200 km/h, but if for some reason the car is going at 20000 km/h, the needle won’t go beyond 200 km/h all the same.
 It has no way to do it.